Summer in a bundt pan!

 What’s a bundt without some sugar on top?
 I wanted to dress this peach bundt cake up and vanilla icing just seemed so… vanilla.
 I wanted to go big.
 Something with serious wow-factor.
 Something to make you agree with me that this is the best bundt cake!!
 Brown butter will help us get there.

 It’s the same brown butter icing I use on these pumpkin oatmeal cookies.
-Remember those?
 I changed the ratios slightly to make sure I had enough for a large cake.
 Because butter is solid at room temperature, the glaze sets after several minutes.
 It becomes this thick caramel-nutty-buttery layer on top.
 And, like I said in the beginning of this post, you’ll want to eat it all day long.

 This is your bathing suit’s worst nightmare.